sparun160782/contract-shield-ai/README.md

 ## Demo:

-A short walkthrough of the Contract Shield Risk Assessment.
+Click on the above video to have A short walkthrough of the Contract Shield Risk Assessment.

 [![Contract Shield AI - Watch the demo](https://img.youtube.com/vi/nfBUR-wUU8c/maxresdefault.jpg)](https://youtu.be/nfBUR-wUU8c?si=XEwHuKb2nwShobsj)